 Focus on learning and memory process, effective reading-to-learn and memorization strategies, test-preparation and test-taking skills, college vocabulary.
 Practical application to student's other concurrent course(s).
 Repeatable for a maximum of 3 credit hours.
-E S Su
+F S Su

-ALR 153 Essential Comprehension Skills 1-0-1 Develops comprehension and thinking skills for academic reading.
+ALR 153 Essential Comprehension Skills 1-0-1

+Develops comprehension and thinking skills for academic reading.
 Emphasizes active reading strategies.
-May be taken with ALR 154 and/or ALR 155 to meet CCS 098 requirements with reading director approval.
+May be taken with ALR 154 to meet CCS 098 requirements with reading director approval.
 Repeatable for a maximum of 3 credit hours.
 F S Su